insidersec/insider/README.md

 ## Usage

-OBS.: The target folder should contain all the source code that should be analyzed, we plan to release support for compiled binaries for iOS, and Android' APKs
+OBS.: The target folder should contain all the source code that should be analyzed, we plan to release support for compiled binaries for iOS, and Android' APKs.

 ```
 Usage of insider: